SkymanOne/SkymanOne.github.io/src/content/posts/formal-compiler/index.md

 ]
 ```

-As mentioned earlier, functions facilitate the model mutation of the Folidiy SC.
+As mentioned earlier, functions facilitate the model mutation of the Folidity SC.
 Functions provide a controlled interface for the user and other contracts to interact with the state of the application.
 Therefore, it is important to enable developers to control the execution flow of the incoming data and provide them with fine-grained control over output data and storage mutation.

 Let's look at the signature of a typical function in Folidity;